-The area is served by both a foul and dedicated storm public sewer systems.
-These systems are maintained by Severn Trent Water as the relevant water and sewerage authority.
+The area is served by a combined public sewer system.
+The system is maintained by Severn Trent Water as the relevant water and statutory sewerage authority.
+The pumping station is currently maintained by Anglian Water.

 The responsibility for lateral connections onto the main sewer varies and can either be the responsibility of the adjacent landowner or water company (Severn Trent Water).
 Further guidance on this is contained within the 'Useful Contacts' section of this report.